-Fidelity recommends that you should’ve saved roughly half your annual salary for retirement by the time you’re 30, but other experts say you should aim to have your full annual salary saved by that age.
+Fidelity recommends that you should’ve saved roughly the same amount as your annual salary by the age of 30.
+However, some other experts say you should aim to have half of your annual salary saved by that age.

-If you go by Fidelity’s benchmark and you earn $40,000 a year, aim to have about $20,000 saved away for retirement by 30.
-By the time you’re 40, you should have double your annual salary.
-By age 50, you should have four times.
-By age 60, you should have six times.
-And by age 70, you should have eight times your annual salary saved.
+If you go by Fidelity’s benchmark and you earn $40,000 a year, aim to have about that amount socked away for retirement by age 30.
+By the time you’re 40, you should have triple your annual salary.
+By age 50, you should have six times.
+When you turn 60, you should have eight times.
+And by age 67, you should have 10 times your annual salary in savings.

 What If I Have a Below-Average 401(k) Balance for My Age?